EternalCode/Empty-Template/README.md

 ###### Credits
 - https://github.com/Touched for writing these python scripts.
 I've done some minor edits to the insert script for it to work on Windows, but the main brain behind this template/style is not me.
+- Previously, https://github.com/shinyquagsire23 & Bond697 & Mastermind_x introduced ways to do somethng similar involving a make file.
+This current iteration is possible thanks to their work.

 ##### Quick Guide: